iXasthur/3DGE-_SDL2/README.md

-# 3D graphics editor written using SDL2 framework in C++
+# Simple 3D graphics editor written using SDL2 framework in C++